Taking the Stress out of Mealtimes using The Division of Responsibility in Schools & Child Care Centres

 The Satter Division of Responsibility (sDOR) can Help

 Trust and respect are important aspects of meals and snacks at school and childcare centres and are also the foundation of the Satter Division of Responsibility in Feeding (sDOR).
 Ellyn Satter, a dietitian and family therapist, created this evidence-based approach in 1986.

 The sDOR helps kids learn to trust their hunger and fullness cues.
+This approach also helps infants!
 Clearly understanding and applying everyone’s role at school or daycare can take the stress out of mealtimes and can help kids feel more connected with themselves, their world, and their food.

 What does the Division of Responsibility look like at school or daycare?